Why Content Marketing Mindset Matters More Than AI Tools

 The "I get to" lens

 This year, everything has been framed in the language of productivity and acceleration.
-A conversation at the 2024 Content Marketing World Executive Forum revealed interesting insights about how content leaders view AI's silent shift from an opportunity to a have to.
+A conversation at the 2024 Content Marketing World Executive Forum revealed something telling about the future of content marketing: AI has silently shifted from an opportunity to a have to in most content leaders' minds.
 I asked a simple question: "Why do we have to implement AI?"
 Almost every answer fell into one of two buckets: fear or guilt.

-• "If we don't, we're not doing enough."
+- "If we don't, we're not doing enough."
 I've seen this pattern in most marketing teams this year.
-The work is driven by fear and guilt rather than intention.
+Fear and guilt drive the work, not intention.

-• We have to make it great, and we have to do it fast.
-But most of that pressure isn't actually the work itself.
+- We have to make it great, and we have to do it fast.
+But most of that pressure isn't the work itself.
 It's the lens through which we evaluate it.
 Put on the default lens of "we have to" and you'll find yourself racing in a race you didn't sign up for and can't win.
 You'll be measuring yourself against something you'll never be satisfied with.
-But when you put on the "I get to" lens, things shift.
+Now try the "I get to" lens.
+Things shift.

 Master Content Marketing Strategy